 “I am fascinated and amazed by what I observe in nature and often find myself captivated by the creatures that reside there.
 I strive to include those emotions in my painting.”

 Growing up in a family drawn to the outdoors, Rebecca Latham has always experienced a closeness to the natural world.
-With the supportive encouragement of her parents, & finding a talent in art, she chose to focus her future as a painter in her mid teens.
+With the supportive encouragement of her parents, & finding talent in art, she chose to focus on her future as a painter in her mid-teens.